Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Acknowledgments

 \section{Acknowledgments}

-We thank T. Zwick for fruitful discussions.
-This work was supported by funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project {\em Milli-Q}, grant agreement number 101054327).
+We thank T. Zwick and P. Bushev for fruitful discussions.
+This work was supported by funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC Advanced Grant project {\em Milli-Q}, grant agreement number 101054327).

 \counterwithin{figure}{section}